skyhitblog/skyhitblog.github.io/index.md

 I'm a co-founder of [Alchemy Pixels](http://alchemypixels.com), a film production house based in Northeast India.

-I love Math, playing Chess and Catan.
+I'm a big fan of good design and I love Math, playing Chess and Catan.
 And my love for good stories, music and food is endless.

 I'm also a Bitcoin enthusiast and a big Musk fan.
 I believe in going off-grid & decentralizing things.